The Soul Exchange The Soul Exchange

 Creation, Trickery

 Luck, chance, and the uncaring randomness that shapes mortal lives.
 Fortune's clergy are gamblers, opportunists, and fatalists in equal measure.
+They teach that luck is not a reward or a punishment; it simply is, and the wise learn to ride it rather than curse it.

 Harvest